Skip to content

 • Recently modified objects — Objects created or changed recently

-• Selected objects — Objects passed via objectIds are given primary focus
+• Selected objects — Objects passed via locations are given primary focus

 This context flows automatically — no configuration needed.
 The AI sees enough history to maintain coherent interactions while respecting the _-prefixed field hiding rules.